 The Company follows the provisions of the Financial Accounting Standards Board ("FASB") ASC Topic 220, Comprehensive Income, which establishes standards for the reporting and display of comprehensive income and its components.
 Comprehensive loss is defined to include all changes in equity during a period except those resulting from investments by owners and distributions to owners.
-The Company recorded a loss of \$17.7 million and a gain of \$5.1 million related to foreign currency translation adjustments for the three months ended March 30, 2020 and 2019, respectively.
+The Company recorded a loss of \$1.8 million and \$8.9 million related to foreign currency translation adjustments during the three months ended June 30, 2020 and 2019, respectively, and a loss of \$19.5 million and \$3.8 million during the six months ended June 30, 2020 and 2019, respectively.